Salvage of Supervision in Weakly Supervised Object Detection: Conclusions and Remarks

 \section{Conclusions and Remarks}

 In this paper, we proposed a new three-stage framework called Salvage of Supervision for the weakly supervised object detection task~(SoS-WSOD).
+SoS-WSOD tackles the WSOD problem from a new perspective, which advocates harnessing all potentially useful supervisory signals (i.e., salvage of supervision) and successfully adopted modern fully supervised detection techniques in WSOD.

-The key of SoS-WSOD was to harness all potentially useful supervisory signals (i.e., salvage of supervision).
-The first stage simplified and improved a WSOD baseline.
-The second stage improved pseudo groundtruth box generation and then utilized these pseudo boxes in a modern fully supervised detector.
-Finally, stage 3 proposed a novel criterion to split images into labeled and unlabeled subsets, such that semi-supervised detection can further improve the detection.
-Extensive experiments and visualization on VOC2007, VOC2012 and MS-COCO proved the effectiveness of our SoS-WSOD and both extra supervision signals.
-SoS-WSOD also has higher mAP when using stricter IoU thresholds, and its inference is faster.
-In the future, we will continue to evaluate and design WSOD methods under strict IoU thresholds, and develop better rules to split datasets and stronger SSOD methods for the WSOD task.
+The first stage is a WSOD training stage, in which we train a detector with any WSOD method.
+Pseudo-FSOD, the second stage, improves the WSOD detector by harnessing the pseudo groundtruth generated by PGF and then freely using techniques from modern FSOD.
+Finally, stage 3 treats the generated pseudo-labeled dataset as a dataset with noisy labels and proposes a novel criterion to split images into labeled and unlabeled subsets, so semi-supervised detection can be used to squeeze useful supervisory signals to further improve the detection performance.
+Extensive experiments and visualization on VOC2007, VOC2012 and MS-COCO proved both the effectiveness of our SoS-WSOD and extra supervision signals.
+By successfully utilizing modern FSOD methods, SoS-WSOD can also have faster detection speed than previous WSOD methods.

+As for the limitation, SoS-WSOD still suffers from a large performance gap compared to FSOD, especially on COCO.
+Due to the lack of fully annotated box-level annotations, we need to salvage more supervisory signals in the future.
+And, SOS-WSOD still suffers problems like part domination, missing instances and clustered instances, which are widely occurred in WSOD.
+In the future, we will continue to explore to solve the common WSOD problem and develop better rules to split datasets and stronger SSOD methods for the WSOD task.

 { }